 Being able to access the right data and information at the right time is critical to enabling transformation and delivering optimal care.
-Digital transformation is a key enabler in implementing the NHS Long Term Plan and the Five Year Forward View and there are several significant areas where digital capability is making a difference.
+Digital transformation is a key enabler in implementing the Long Term Plan and there are a number of significant areas where digital capability is making a difference.
 Whilst considering developing digital technology there is a need to remember that it is all about the people at the centre, and how we can make their life better and life better for care providers too.

 Integrating care records across health and care

 Successfully implementing an interoperability programme provides better information at the point of care, improves the speed and quality of decision making and the quality of care delivered, reduces unnecessary referrals and admissions, and helps clinicians to offer the most appropriate treatments.
 Interoperability and joining information together not only allows you, as professionals, to make faster decisions, they’re also safer and better quality, and you can be confident in your decision making because you can trust that you are getting the most complete picture.
 Our experience of developing and deploying five major integrated care record and interoperability programmes across the south of England means that we are able to provide expert advice and implementation support to systems across the programme cycle.